 Tempting as it may be to think that a two minute film will take 2 minutes to score, it is not remotely accurate.
 I used about 12 hours just in studio-time to create this outcome.

 A more “orchestral” sound was wanted and that takes longer than a pure synth score.
 And I’ll be the first to say that this is pretty much a stretch to call orchestral as while they are orchestral samples, they are essentially played as synths.
-Still, it takes longer as anything that has to have that orchestral sound takes longer as there is more fussing over detail.
+Still, it takes longer as anything that has to have that orchestral sound has more fussing over detail.
 The more intricate you want the orchestration to be, the longer it takes.

 |12 hrs @||Cost|